ericwindmill/ericwindmill.com/_posts/2017-07-3-july-goals.md

 # July Goals

 Of course, there are a million things I'll be working on every single day.
-I like to set 3 explicit goals to smash overwhelm.
+I like to set 3 explicit goals or I'll beomce overwhelmed.
 The goals usually fall along the lines of improving health, improving programming/design skills, and improving my career.

 ## 1. Finish MVPs for Live Tonight app
-## 2. Climb 20 times
+## 2. Lift or Climb 25 Out of 30 Days
-## 3. Speak at One Meetup
+## 3. Write One Article A Week for a Different Publication